 In Adobe Photoshop go to File and then Save for Web, or hit the shortcut key CTRL-ALT-S.

 Saving the image for web will further help to optimize the image by reducing the file size as much as possible while maintaining the quality.

 At the bottom of the “Save for Web” panel, you’ll see you can also control how many times your GIF will loop as well as previewing the animation.
-After you’ve adjusted the settings, such as Colors and Lossy, it’s a good idea to give the animation a quick look through just to make sure it all looks okay.
+After you’ve adjusted the settings, such as Colors and Lossy, it’s a good idea to give the animation a quick look just to make sure the image still looks sharp.

 How big is too big?